 The sample preparation for the analytical aflatoxin analysis is based on three different extraction steps.
-During the first solid-liquid extraction aflatoxins can be extracted together with many other soluble compounds, removing most of the solid pistachio material.
-The extracts contain a high concentration of matrix with fluorescence intensity up to 1600 counts (Fig. 2A).
-During the liquid-liquid extraction most fatty and hydrophobic compounds could be removed leaving fluorescence matrix peaks up to 45 counts (Fig. 2B).
-Most of the resulting matrix peaks, especially in the critical time between six and nine minutes where the aflatoxins can be detected, could be removed during SPE extraction (Fig. 2C).
-The two resulting peaks with higher fluorescence intensity up to 25 counts correspond to the solvents chloroform and acetone.
+During the first solid-liquid extraction aflatoxins can be extracted together with many other soluble compounds, removing most of the solid material.
+During the liquid-liquid extraction most fatty and hydrophobic compounds could be removed.
+Most of the resulting matrix peaks, especially in the critical time between 6.5 and 8 minutes, where the aflatoxins can be detected, could be removed during SPE extraction (Fig. 2).
+Two of the resulting peaks with higher fluorescence intensity up to 250 counts correspond to the solvents chloroform (t_R = 2.0 min) and acetone (t_R = 3.8 min).
 With almost all matrix peaks removed, a highly sensitive and robust aflatoxin analysis can be assured.

+Fig. 2 Two different chromatograms of cereal containing baby food extraction samples without aflatoxins.
+The extract of baby puree on the left (A) and the extract of baby rusk on the right site (B).

 In Fig. 3 a various mixture of different food sample extractions spiked with 20 ng/mL of the aflatoxins B1/G1 and 6 ng/mL B2/G2 was analyzed (blue).
 The determined limits of detection (LOD) were 0.05 ng/mL for aflatoxins B1/G1 and 0.015 ng/mL for B2/G2 (Fig. 3, red).
 These values are 3.4 and 11.3 times lower than requested from the European Commission6.